-Suspicious transactions reported by specified business operators are collected at the Japan Financial Intelligence Center (JAFIC) via the competent administrative authorities.
-JAFIC collates and analyzes suspicious transaction reports (STRs) to disseminate those that are deemed useful to the investigative authorities, such as the prefectural police and public prosecutors, for their use.
+Suspicious transactions reported by specified business operators are collected at National Public safety Commission · National Police Agency via the competent administrative authorities.
+NPSC and NPA collates and analyzes suspicious transaction reports (STRs) to disseminate those that are deemed useful to the investigative authorities, such as the prefectural police and public prosecutors, for their use.

-The investigative authorities use the received STRs for investigations of money laundering and its predicate offences or criminal cases.
+The investigative authorities use the received STRs for investigations of criminal cases involving money laundering offenses or their predicate offences.
 In addition, information, etc. related to foreign transactions of the STRs are disseminated to foreign FIUs by JAFIC as needed and used for clarifying the status of the transfer of international criminal proceeds, etc.